pubvis-GOSH/project_management/meeting_notes/meetings.md

 ---

+# 29.09.2023

+## Actions from last time
+- JH reached out to Samantha regarding design help, but no response yet
+- JH decided on a tech stack and possible deployment platforms (NextJs + Vercel or Render.com)
+- JH currently working on an auth solution

+## Backend running costs
+- Discuss backend hosting solutions and running costs,
+- Deployment option 1: Vercel, £20 a month but comes with the best options
+- Deployment option 2: Render.com, £7 and still good options but maybe not quite as good as Vercel
+- Database in AWS: DynamoDb, if the amount of data is relatively small then it will be practically free.
+11% discount from UCL

+## Custom domain
+- Do we want or need one?
+- Costs do apply

+---

 # 15.09.2023
 ## Image slider prototype
 - Go through the prototype app that I made for picking images with a slider,